Suspiria (2018 film): Release

 In promotion for the film, a scene was screened during a luncheon at the 2018 CinemaCon in Las Vegas, Nevada, in April 2018.
 It was reported that the footage was so intense it "traumatized" those present.
 The scene presented was that in which Olga is contorted and mangled via movements made during Susie's improvisational dance.
-Peter Sciretta of SlashFilm described the scene as "very gruesome and hard to watch.
+Peter Sciretta of /Film described the scene as "very gruesome and hard to watch.
 This film will make most people feel uneasy."
 In May 2018, Videa acquired Italian distribution rights to the film.

 Suspiria held its world premiere at the 75th Venice International Film Festival on September 1, 2018.
 It opened in a limited release in Los Angeles and New York on October 26, 2018.
 Guadagnino held an exclusive Q&A session during the film's opening weekend in Los Angeles.
 Limited screenings began on Halloween night in various U.S. cities, including Dallas, Denver, Portland, San Francisco, Seattle, Springfield, and Tempe.
 The U.S. release expanded to a total of 311 screens on November 2, 2018.
 It was released in the United Kingdom by Mubi on November 16, 2018.
 It was released in Italy on January 1, 2019.